gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 **Note**: `username` and `password` will be replaced by the correct values using secret variables.

-We should remember to commit this file to our repo!
+We should remember to commit all the changes to our repo!

 #### Configure GitLab Continuous Integration for `simple-maven-dep`